-The Medicare Contractor and the Provider do not dispute that the criteria were met to qualify Riverside for a VDA calculation to be conducted, but they disagree on the proper methodology to use when calculating the VDA payment in accordance with the statute and regulations.
+The Medicare Contractor and Mercy do not dispute that Mercy met the criteria that qualified it for a VDA calculation to be completed by the Medicare Contractor.
+However, they disagree on the proper methodology for the Medicare Contractor to use when calculating the VDA payment in accordance with the statute and regulations.